Last updated: 04-04-2022

 Monkey returns to the Mountain of Flowers and Fruit, and it is here, among his people, that the story mentions three children, including sons Jidu (奇都, “Ketu”) and Luohou (羅猴, “Rahu”) and daughter Yuebei Xing (月孛星, “Moon Comet Star”).
 Sun eventually seeks out Guanyin, who reveals the troublemaker is none other than Huaguang.
 Returning home once more, Monkey’s news prompts his daughter to volunteer to battle the impostor.
 But her tribe simply pokes fun at her monstrous appearance.
 Yuebei Xing is said to have a crooked head with huge eyes and a broad mouth, coarse hands, a wide waist, and long legs with thunderous steps.

 Sun travels with his daughter to Huaguang’s home of Mt.
 Lilou (Lilou shan, 離婁山) to provoke battle by chastising him for stealing the immortal peaches.
 Monkey strikes at him with his magic staff, causing Huaguang to deploy his heavenly treasure, a golden, triangular brick (sanjiao jinzhuan, 三角金磚).
 But Sun responds by creating untold numbers of clone monkeys that not only confiscate the weapon but also overwhelm the immortal.
 Huaguang is seemingly defeated at this point; however, he manages to deploy one last treasure, the Fire Elixir (Huodan, 火丹).
 This weapon engulfs the Great Sage in heavenly flame (akin to the Red Boy episode), causing him to flee to the Eastern Sea.
 Yuebei Xing then calls Huaguang’s name while holding her own magic treasure, a skull (kulou tou, 骷髏頭).
 The immortal is immediately stricken with a headache and stumbles back to his cave in a daze.
 Her weapon is said to be quite dangerous; anyone whose name is called will die within three days.

-Fearing for his disciple’s life, the Flame King Buddha of Light (Huoyan wang guangfo, 火炎王光佛) intervenes on his behalf to sooth the situation between Huaguang and the Great Sage.
+Huanguang’s religious teacher, the Flame King Buddha of Light (Huoyan wang guangfo, 火炎王光佛), then intervenes in order to sooth the situation between his disciple and the Great Sage.
 He promises to bring the rogue immortal to justice on the condition that Yuebei Xing withdraws her deadly magic.
-In the end, all parties are pardoned by the Jade Emperor and Huaguang and Monkey become bond brothers (Yu, n.d.).
+In the end, all parties are pardoned by the Jade Emperor, and Huaguang and Monkey become bond brothers (Yu, n.d.).

 2.1.
 Links to Asian Astrology